Shaxpy/Raspberry-Pi4/README.md

 # Raspberry-Pi4
 Collection of stuff I do on RPI4 (4GB RAM)

-For installing opencv directly use my shell script(opencv.sh) in this repo, To run it-
+For installing opencv directly use my shell script(opencv.sh) in this repo.
+Run using-
+'''
-- ./opencv.sh
+./opencv.sh
+'''